Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA

 \subsubsection{Self-supervised Pipeline Reward Mechanism}

 We first introduce the reward designs for operations in a generated data preparation pipeline in terms of correctness and efficiency.

-\underline{\textit{Operation correctness rewarding.}} We first consider the evaluation of the correctness of generated operations.
-If given an ideal curated ground truth table that is the most compact and most pertinent for a given answer, an ideal approach to evaluating a generated data preparation operation is to compare the result it produces to the ground truth table.
-However, it is impossible to obtain the ground truth table beforehand.
+\underline{\textit{Operation correctness rewarding.}} Ideally, a generated operation would be evaluated by comparing its output to a ground-truth preprocessed table; however, such a table cannot be obtained in advance; however, such a table cannot be obtained in advance.
 We thus instead propose a surrogate operation rewarding mechanism that performs intermediate operation evaluations in a self-supervised manner on a ``cell-focused QA task''.

 \begin{definition}[Cell-focused QA Task] Given a table $T$ containing a set of cell values $\set{c_\mathit{ij}}$, a question $q$ over $T$ is a cell-focused QA task if every value of the set $\mathcal{A}(q)$ of question answers comes from table $T$.
-Thus, the answer set $\mathcal{A}(q)$ formally satisfies $\forall a_k \in A(q) \; (\exists c_ij \in T \; (a_k = c_ij))$, where "=" denotes exact string match. \end{definition}
+Thus, the answer set $\mathcal{A}(q)$ formally satisfies $\forall a_k \in A(q) \; (\exists c_{i,j} \in T \; (a_k = c_{i,j}))$, where "=" denotes exact string match. \end{definition}

+\textit{Example.} The question in Figure~\ref{fig:framework1} (``How long did it take for the New York Americans to win the national cup after 1936?'') is \emph{non-cell-focused} as its answer ``17 years'' does not appear verbatim in the table.
+A cell-focused question over the same table would be ``What was the Playoffs result in the 1937/38 season?'', whose answer ``1st Round'' appears appears as a cell value.

 On cell-focused QA tasks, we regard the operation evaluation as a judgment of whether the produced intermediate table contains the answers, which is a proxy for the comparison between the intermediate result and the virtual ground truth.